 10. Bonde Palace

-![What to see in Stockholm: The beautiful Bonde Palace is one of the best things to see on this self-guided Stockholm walking tour.
-Photo Credit: Zeke530, modified, [CC BY-SA 3.0 (https://creativecommons.org/licenses/by-sa/3.0)], via Wikimedia Commons.](https://www.nomadepicureans.com/wp-content/uploads/2019/04/Stockholm-Walking-Tour-Bonde-Palace-1.jpg)
+What to see in Stockholm: The beautiful Bonde Palace is one of the best things to see on this self-guided Stockholm walking tour.
+Photo Credit: Zeke530, modified, [CC BY-SA 3.0 (https://creativecommons.org/licenses/by-sa/3.0)], via Wikimedia Commons.

 Directions

-Your next stop is VĂ€sterlĂ„nggatan (11).
+Your next stop is Västerlånggatan (11).
+Backtrack on Riddarhustorget, turn left onto Storkyrkobrinken, and turn right onto Västerlånggatan.
 You’ll be walking a distance of 150 m.

-11. VÀsterlÄnggatan
+11. Västerlånggatan

-In medieval times, VÀsterlÄnggatan was home to numerous local copper and iron merchants and was filled with workshops.
-The character of the street changed in the 20th century when the artisans moved out and it became more commercialized.
-As a result, it is thronging with tourists and locals and unfortunately has lost a bit of its charm.
+However, the street’s character changed in the 20th century as artisans moved out, and it became more commercialized.
+As a result, it is now usually teeming with tourists and locals, though it has lost some of its original charm.

 Directions

-Your next stop is MĂ„rten Trotzigs GrĂ€nd (12).
+Your next stop is Mårten Trotzigs Gränd (12).
+Head south on Västerlånggatan and turn left onto Mårten Trotzigs gränd.
 You’ll be walking a distance of 400 m.

-12. MÄrten Trotzigs GrÀnd
+12. Mårten Trotzigs Gränd

 Directions

-13. PrÀstgatan
+13. Prästgatan

-The corner where KĂ„kbrinken intersects PrĂ€stgatan is home to one of the most fascinating oddities in Stockholm – a runestone in the wall.
-The stone dates back to the Viking Age and is one of the oldest items found in the city.
+At the corner where Kåkbrinken intersects Prästgatan, you’ll find one of Stockholm’s most fascinating oddities—a runestone embedded in the wall.
+This ancient stone dates back to the Viking Age and is one of the oldest artifacts in the city.

 Directions